A 7 hour marathon meet with the PM, in which all CMs were given an opportunity to speak

 "I request you all to share with me by 15th May, a broad strategy on how you each one of you would want to deal with the lockdown regime in your particular states.
 I want states to make a blue print on how to deal with various nuances during and after the gradual easing of the lockdown", he said.

-Prime Minister said, we will need an all-encompassing approach to deal with various challenges that will arise before us.
+Prime Minister said that we will need an all-encompassing approach to deal with various challenges that will arise before us.
 With the onset of monsoon, there will be proliferation of many non-COVID19 diseases, for which we must prepare and strengthen our medical and health systems.